Deltares/hydromt/docs/user_guide/model_build.rst

 Building a model
 ================

 To build a complete model from scratch using available data the ``build`` command can be used.
 The interface is identical for each model, but the configuration file has different options (see documentation of the individual models).
 The mandatory :ref:`region <cli_region>` argument describes the region of interest.
-The build method will start by running the setup_basemaps component of the model in order to prepare the model schematization/grid based on the region arguments.
+The build method will start by running the component in which the model grid (if applicable) is defined for the region, usually the setup_basemaps method.
-The configuration file should then start by listing the setup_basemaps components and then all the components that the user wants to include during the build.
-If no specific configuration is provided, only the setup_basemaps component will be prepared.
+The configuration file should listing all the components that the user wants to include during the build.
+The verbosity of the log messages can be increased with `-v` for info and `-vv` for debug messages.

-After activating the HydroMT python environment, the HydroMT ``build`` method can be run from the command line:
+After activating the HydroMT python environment, the HydroMT ``build`` method can be run from the command line.
+To check its options run:

 .. code-block:: console

-    hydromt build
+    hydromt build --help

 **Example usage**